ertkjern/wine-lottery/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

+## Installation

+Clone the project and run `npm install` in the project folder.
+When installation is complete, run `npm start`.
+You  need to setup Firebase before it can be used, see next section for more information.

+## Firebase

+Firebase will give you both a database and authentication for free (for a while, see their own pricing model on their website).
+When you have created a Firebase project and turned on email authentication, you can add the API keys you receive from firebase to the `environment.ts` file.

+Now you should be good to go.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.